Ivanopolo/modnet/README.md

-# Code for the paper ""
+# Code for the paper "Unsupervised Community Detection with Modularity-based Attention Model"
-The operation allows to use approximate nearest neighbors search to do faster top-k retrievals over a set of embeddings with the assumption that the underlying embeddings do not change very quickly.

 Installation
 ------------